 Who We Are

 clint-feeds-fawnClint and Irene Davy founded Gibsons Wildlife Rehabilitation Centre, located near Gibsons on the Sunshine Coast of B.C., on their 1.6 acre property.
-Outside there are various aviaries, including one 60 ft x 25 ft with a pond and a garden shed where the birds can go at night.
-A trailer on the property houses bird patients who aren’t ready for the outdoors yet.
+Outside there were various aviaries, including one 60 ft x 25 ft with a pond and a garden shed where the birds could go at night.
+A trailer on the property housed bird patients who weren’t ready for the outdoors yet.

-Hidden in the woods at the back of the property is a “squirrel house” where orphaned squirrels go prior to being released to the wild.
-There is also a raccoon enclosure where orphan kits are raised before being released into the wild.
+Hidden in the woods at the back of the property was a “squirrel house” where orphaned squirrels went prior to being released to the wild.
+There was also a raccoon enclosure where orphan kits were raised before being released into the wild.

 With over 30 years of wildlife rehabilitation experience, Clint and Irene received a Queen Elizabeth Diamond Jubilee Medal for their wildlife rehabilitation efforts.
 They were both previously active Board members of the Wildlife Rescue Association of B.C. and OWL (Orphaned Wildlife) Rehabilitation Society .

-With Clint’s passing in 2020, Irene continues to run the Centre, with the support of part-time staff members and many volunteers, without whom the centre would not exist.
-GWRC works closely with veterinarians and Irene is a members of the Wildlife Rehabilitators’ Network of B.C., the International Wildlife Rehab.
+With Clint’s passing in 2020, Irene continued to run the Centre until December 31, 2024.
+This was made possible by the support of part-time staff members and many volunteers, without whom the centre would not have existed.
+GWRC worked closely with veterinarians and Irene is a members of the Wildlife Rehabilitators’ Network of B.C., the International Wildlife Rehab.
 Council and the National Wildlife Rehab.
 Association.

 irene-baby-owl

-The Centre has admitted birds as small as nestling hummingbirds and as large as mature bald eagles.
-They have also taken into care bats, squirrels, raccoons, fawns and seals.
+The Centre admitted birds as small as nestling hummingbirds and as large as mature bald eagles.
+They also took into care bats, squirrels, raccoons, fawns and seals.

-After initial assessment and stabilization, seal pups are transferred to the Marine Mammal Rescue Centre for more specialized care and bear cubs are transferred to Critter Care Wildlife Society.
-On occasion, birds of prey needing extended or specialized care are transferred to OWL (Orphaned Wildlife) Rehabilitation Society in Delta, B.C.
+After initial assessment and stabilization, seal pups were transferred to the Marine Mammal Rescue Centre for more specialized care and bear cubs were transferred to Critter Care Wildlife Society.
+On occasion, birds of prey needing extended or specialized care were transferred to OWL (Orphaned Wildlife) Rehabilitation Society in Delta, B.C.

-Although Gibsons Wildlife Rehabilitation Centre has Federal and Provincial Permits to do wildlife rehabilitation work, we receive no regular Government funding.
-We operate solely on donations (which are tax deductible) from the public and some businesses.
+Although Gibsons Wildlife Rehabilitation Centre operated under Federal and Provincial Permits to do wildlife rehabilitation work, we received no regular Government funding.
+We operated solely on donations (which are tax deductible) from the public and some businesses.